Deborah Haynes

 Deborah Haynes (born October 1976) is a British journalist, security and defence editor at Sky News.
 She was previously known for her work as defence editor for The Times as well as documenting the dangers Iraqi interpreters faced since British troops withdrew from Iraq.

 Biography

+Haynes grew up in Surrey, attending Collingwood College, Surrey.
+She had her first experience of journalism during a work experience week where she was placed with Aldershot News.

-Haynes graduated from the University of Cardiff in 1999 with a degree in law and Japanese.
+Haynes then graduated from the University of Cardiff in 1999 with a degree in law and Japanese.

 In 1999, she began working as a producer for the British bureau of the Japanese television channel TV Tokyo.
 Then she worked for Agence France-Presse and Reuters.
 At the end of May 2018, it was announced that Haynes was to leave The Times to join Sky News as their Foreign Affairs editor.
 She replaced Sam Kiley who left Sky News that January to join CNN.